Alcatecablee/clive/replit.md

 **Current State:** Fully configured and running on Replit with proper port binding and deployment settings.

 ## Recent Changes
+- **October 11, 2025:** Comprehensive blog implementation with SEO optimization
+  - Created 3 comprehensive blog posts: K53 Learner's License Guide, SARS Tax Refund Optimization, and Remote IT Support
+  - Added blog navigation links to header, footer, and mobile navigation
+  - Implemented SEO meta tags (title, description, keywords, Open Graph, Twitter Cards) for all blog pages
+  - Added structured data (JSON-LD) for BlogPosting schema to improve search engine indexing
+  - Created related posts section with internal linking for better SEO and user engagement
+  - Updated sitemap.xml with all blog URLs and image metadata for search engines
+  - Downloaded and configured blog post images (person studying, tax documents, IT professional)
+  - Installed react-helmet-async for dynamic meta tag management in SPA
+  - All blog posts include extensive internal links (to SuperK53, Taxfy, BurbGigz) and external authoritative links
+  - Blog posts are 2,000-4,000 words each with comprehensive coverage and expert insights

 - **October 10, 2025:** UI/UX polish with smooth transitions, mobile optimization, and accessibility improvements
   - Added smooth transitions (300ms duration) to all interactive elements (buttons, links, cards)
   - Created mobile navigation menu with slide-in animation and backdrop